caepenna/front-end-toolkit/_contents/2-libs.md

 description: The libraries that we use
 ---

-## JQuery
+## jQuery

-JQuery is an open source JavaScript librabry designed to simplify HTML document traversing, event handling, animating, and Ajax interactions.
+[jQuery](http://jquery.com/) is an open source JavaScript librabry designed to simplify HTML document traversing, event handling, animating, and Ajax interactions.
 Its slogan is **"Write less, do more"**.

-Here are some advantages of using JQuery:
+Here are some advantages of using jQuery:

 - Is lightweight and easy to use;
 - Handles cross-browser issues;